Sprchoir/Diff_pert/README.md

 3. The denoising neural network is an MLP with residual connection, predicting the added gaussian noise.
 The conditioning variable (timesteps, Emb, X) is first encoded to the same dimension with the current noised data and then mapped to the target random noise together.
 The network is trained using maximum mean discrepancy loss (refered to STATE).
 Transformer can also be applied if needed.

-4. The decoder maps the top PC of Y back to Y with full dimensions(5060 in the adamson dataset).
-I plan to train a semi-supervised decoder, like the training data is partly from the real pc of Y and partly from the generation of our trained diffusion model.
+4. The decoder maps the top PC of Y back to Y_HVG (1000 of 5060 in the adamson dataset).
+A semi-supervised decoder is used, like the training data is partly from the real pc of Y and partly from the generation of our trained diffusion model.

 ## Results

-I've trained the model on the whole Adamson dataset and adjusted some model settings.
+I've constrcuted the whole pipeline of the model on the whole Adamson dataset and adjusted some model settings.

-Here is the model performance for the diffusion model only (without reconstructing the data):
+Here is the model performance for the whole model:
-With PCA of Y and X, training loss and the validation loss (to predict the noise) both converges to less than 0.026 in 200 epoches.
-And the test loss of the whole diffusion process with 100 diffusion steps cumulates to about 0.15.
-While without PCA, training loss converges to 0.06 and validation loss converges to around 0.11 in 200 epoches.
-The test loss turns out to be more than 0.6.
-And it's possible sometimes to only get all NAN output due to too many zeros in the data.

-Till now, at least the low-rank diffusion is better...
-I think the neural network and the data preprocessing both can be improved.
-And I don't know whether some steps are correct for genomcis data.
-Additionally, the size of dataset may limit the performance since there are only 86 kinds of gene perturbations in the adamson, though over 30000 pieces of data.

-Next, I'll construct a decoder for the inversion of PCA.
+The overall MSE is about 0.1 and MSE for top 20 DE is about 0.6, Pearson R^2 is about 0.07.